datahub-project/datahub/docs/advanced/browse-paths-upgrade.md

 After this one-time migration is complete, you should be able to navigate the Browse hierarchy exactly as you did previously.

-> Note that a select set of ingestion sources actively produce their own Browse Paths, which overrides the default path
+> Note that certain ingestion sources actively produce their own Browse Paths, which overrides the default path
 > computed by DataHub.
-We will be rolling out upgrades to each of these sources to produce the new Browse Path format.
+>
 > In these cases, getting the updated Browse Path will require re-running your ingestion process with the updated
 > version of the connector.
 This is discussed in more detail in the next section.